-Colorado Springs, Colorado Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want The Public To Know
+Colorado Springs, Colorado Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want the Public to Know

 *12 Secrets To Lowering Your Homeowners Insurance Cost Your Agent Doesn't Want You To Know

-Colorado Springs, Colorado - based mortgage expert Lynn Chase specializes in providing information to consumers that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Colorado Springs, Colorado - based mortgage expert Guy Thomas specializes in providing information to consumers that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.